 The equites, ('knights' or 'horsemen') were traditionally the second most powerful and wealthy group.
 Originally, they were families whose property qualified them to serve in the cavalry, hence the name.
-Like senators, most 'knights' were landowners, but unlike senators many of them were shipowners, traders and bankers, that is. involved in business activities.
+Like senators, most 'knights' were landowners, but unlike senators many of them were shipowners, traders and bankers, that is, involved in business activities.

-the father died.
-Rural indebtedness was even more widespread; to take just one example, in the great Jewish revolt of 66 cE the revolutionaries destroyed the moneylenders' bonds to win popular support.
+widespread; to take just one example, in the great Jewish revolt of 66 ce the revolutionaries destroyed the moneylenders' bonds to win popular support.